thanoskoutr/armOS/docs/README.md

 - Video drivers

 ### Demo of kernel
-A screenshot of the kernel in action, displaying all available commands using the `help` command.
+A screenshot of the kernel in action, after booting up:

 ```
                   _____ _____